temporalio/documentation/docs-src/go/project-structure.md

 ### Initialize Go project dependency framework

-If you have created a similar project structure as noted above, run `go mod init` to create a new go module for this project.
+If you have created a similar project structure as noted earlier, run `go mod init` to create a new Go module for this project.

 ```bash
 mkdir backgroundcheck